 - Depending on the field type selected you might be asked to provide extra information - for example when choosing the 'Select' field type you'll need to provide the options for the select list.

 - When checked the field will be shown in the Editor form.
-If not checked it will not be used in Editor, but will still be available in the data returned from the server.

 - Remove the field definition from Generator.

 Don't forget that Generator is just a quick start tool to get going with Editor!
 Complex forms and additional options can easily be set up and accessed through the api and initialisation options when you wish to customise Editor beyond options given in Generator!